 Kate Pousont Scarborough, Director

-Kate Pousont Scarborough, RYT 500 and Director of Shelburne Falls Yoga, offers a unique blend of classic Kripalu Yoga and range of somatic techniques designed to bring students to their fullest potential in mind and body and create an environment for growth and rejuvenation.
-Kate's classes are well-loved by experienced and new yoga students of all ages and include gentle movements to encourage a depth of embodiment, detailed alignment objectives to heighten and attune to sensation, and ample time for relaxation and integration.
+Kate Pousont Scarborough, E-RYT 500 and Director of Shelburne Falls Yoga, offers a unique combination of Kripalu Yoga with a wide range of somatic, yoga, and movement techniques designed to help students access their fullest potential and to create an environment for growth and rejuvenation.
+Kate's classes are well-loved by experienced and new yoga students of all ages and include gentle movements to encourage a depth of embodiment, detailed alignment objectives to safely develop strength and mobility, and ample time for relaxation and integration.
+An avid practitioner in body, breath, mind, and lifestyle, Kate is dedicated to guiding students of all ages and levels of ability into ongoing vibrancy and wellness through an exploration of the many facets of the yoga tradition.

 Kate has been teaching groups and individuals in movement and somatic practices for over fifteen years.
 Her studies inevitably lead her to yoga and Kate received her training as a certified Kripalu yoga instructor in 2009.
-She has since completed her Professional Level 500 hour Certification at Kripalu Center and has returned to assist and facilitate the 200 and 500 hour teacher training programs at Kripalu.
-An avid practitioner in body, breath, and mind, Kate is dedicated to helping students of all ages and levels of ability reach their full potential through an exploration of the many facets of the yoga tradition.
+She has since completed her Professional Level Certification at Kripalu Center and has returned to assist and facilitate the 200 and 500 hour teacher training programs at Kripalu.
+Kate received an Essential Certification as Thai Yoga Bodywork practitioner with the Lotus Palm School based in Montreal and is currently completing an Embodied Anatomy and Kinesiology intensive with renowned yoga anatomy instructor Any Matthews.